-+Mt true|false
++Mt true | false

 Multiple, thread-specific instances of the allocator.
-This option has only effect on the runtime system with SMP support.
-Default behavior on the runtime system with SMP support is NoSchedulers+1 instances.
+Default behavior is NoSchedulers+1 instances.
 Each scheduler uses a lock-free instance of its own and other threads use a common instance.

 Before ERTS 5.9 it was possible to configure a smaller number of thread-specific instances than schedulers.
 This is, however, not possible anymore.